ond000/pi-hole-card/README.md

 - **Visual Indicators** - Color-coded statistics to understand status at a glance
 - **Customizable Card** - Set custom title and icon to match your dashboard style
 - **Entity Filtering** - Ability to exclude specific entities or entire sections
+- **Collapsible Sections** - Ability to collapse/expand sections to save space

 ![filtering](assets/filtering.png)